TheCarsonWest/TheCarsonWest.github.io/test/content/Circular Motion.md

 ### Centripetal Force

-According to [[Newton’s Second Law]], if there is an acceleration, there must be a net force causing it.
+According to Newton’s Second Law, if there is an acceleration, there must be a net force causing it.
 The force responsible for centripetal acceleration is called the **centripetal force** ( $ F_c $ ).
 It is always directed towards the center of the circular path, parallel to the centripetal acceleration.

 The magnitude of centripetal force is: